Go Back

 Notes

-• The best cuts are the shoulder, leg, loins, or neck fillets.
+• The best cuts for lamb shish kebab are shoulder, leg, loin, or neck fillet.

-• You can keep the meat in the marinade for up to 2 days if you want to prepare it in advance.
+• You can keep the lamb in the marinade for up to 2 days in the refrigerator.

 Nutrition